junxit/us-congress-bills-112/bill.md

 - **(a)** *Authorization* Section 608, as redesignated by section 5(1) of this Act, is amended to read as follows:
   > ## § 608.
 Authorization of appropriations
   >
-  > - **(a)** *In general* There are authorized to be appropriated to the Under Secretary to carry out this Act $18,000,000 for each of fiscal years 2012 through 2015, of which, for each fiscal year—
+  > - **(a)** *Under Secretary* There are authorized to be appropriated to the Under Secretary to carry out this Act $18,000,000 for each of fiscal years 2012 through 2015, of which, for each fiscal year—
   >   - **(1)** $1,000,000 may be used for the development of the comprehensive research plan and action strategy under section 605 and the assessment and reports required by sections 606 and 607;
   >   - **(2)** $4,000,000 may be used for the research and assessment activities related to marine and freshwater harmful algal blooms at research laboratories of NOAA;
   >   - **(3)** $4,000,000 may be used to carry out the Ecology of Harmful Algal Blooms Program (ECOHAB);